 Slow cooker liners serve other cooking methods.

-They are versatile in that most brands of liners can be used in the oven with bakeware or a roaster pan or in pans on the cooktop to steam vegetables or the like.
+They are versatile in that most brands of these liners can be used in the oven with bakeware or a roaster pan or in pans on the cooktop to steam vegetables or the like.
 People use them in rice cookers and toaster ovens.
 They are safe up to temperatures of 400 ºF (204 ºC).

 10 Cons of crockpot liner bags

 Most of the following cons to do with crock pot liner bags are environmental concerns.
 But there are also the $ cost, use problems, and health factors.

 1. Single-use plastic bags